level-business/any_vote/README.md

 This is very important.
 It is used as a parameter less function to return an id which can identify what is being voted on.
 When called this will return a numeric id for the item you wish to vote on.
 (parameters should be implemented at some stage)
+At the moment if you use ajax this may cause complications, the path is passed through on ajax. but not the rest of the page context.

 ### Token Object Type
 This is used by the token module, this allows you to use tokens for a particular type of object as well as the vote specific tokens in your voting text

 ### Token object callback
-If you are using token object type you should use this to determine the object that is passed to the token generations functions along with your type
+If you are using token object type you should use this to determine the object that is passed to the token generations functions along with your type.
+At the moment if you use ajax this may cause complications, the path is passed through on ajax. but not the rest of the page context.

 ### link class callback
  A callback to assign classes to the  vote links in the callbacks.